WolfoIsBestWolf/ror2-WolfFixes/mod_WolfoFixes/README.md

 - Engineer Turret, Walker
 - Vagrant

-Defense Nucleus Alpha Constructs no longer being Gold.

 Gilded Elite corpses no longer look like blazing elite corpses.

 REXs flower vines disappearing quickly

 Mercurias Rachis visual radius not matching the actual buff radius.

-Deskplant Visual being made too small after being too big.
+Deskplant Visual being too small.

 Railgunners Scope being more opaque than in the past

 Void Command Essence not having particles.\
 Deep Void Signals Beam being flat.

 Shrine of Shaping and Seed of Life not using the revive effect.
-(Instead of failing to spawn a unfinished object)
+(They attempt to spawn a unfinished object)

 Artifact of Glass will now make you and minions appear as glass.

 Stone Titan pinging the particles instead of the body.\
 Mithrix Hammer/Nothing pinging instead of the body.
+//Most mobs not having "Full Body Ping" enabled.

 Lunar Exploder not having a subtitleToken.

 Halcyon Shrine often not having its tip golden due to a redundant check.

-Broken Flame Drones often spawning in the ground.
+Broken Flame & Missile Drones often spawning in the ground.

 ## Audio
-Void items not playing the drop sound.\
-Scrappers not playing sound.\
 REX m1 not playing impact sound.

 War Bonds should no longer play the Horn if 0 missiles would be fired.